Disorder and Coherence

 Our Approach

-- A concentration scale where the single-site picture fails.
-The isotropic hyperfine coupling of the defect spin is nearly constant and only weakly geometry-dependent while the centres are dilute, but collapses sharply once they are crowded together — locating the concentration at which neighbouring spin densities begin to overlap and the clean single-site description breaks down.
+• A concentration scale where the single-site picture fails.
+The isotropic hyperfine coupling is nearly constant and only weakly geometry-dependent while the spin centres are dilute, then collapses by roughly a factor of three once they are crowded — locating the precise concentration at which neighbouring spin densities overlap and the clean single-centre description breaks down.

-- Structural control over inter-spin exchange.
-At fixed concentration, the magnetic ground state switches between ferromagnetic and antiferromagnetic order purely as a function of how the defects are arranged — direct evidence that the geometry of disorder, not just its amount, controls the exchange between spin centres.
+• Direct structural control over inter-spin exchange.
+At fixed concentration, the magnetic ground state switches between ferromagnetic and antiferromagnetic order purely as a function of how the defects are arranged — demonstrating that the geometry of disorder, not just its amount, governs the exchange between spin centres, and that this exchange is a knob the host chemistry hands us.

-- A geometric fingerprint in the hyperfine environment.
-The anisotropic part of the weak ligand hyperfine couplings carries a distinctive, geometry-dependent signature, suggesting that distinct defect-cluster arrangements could be told apart spectroscopically — a handle on the disorder that would otherwise be hidden.
+• A spectroscopic fingerprint of the disorder.
+The anisotropy of the weak ligand hyperfine couplings carries a distinctive, geometry-dependent signature, suggesting that distinct defect-cluster arrangements could be told apart in measurement — a route to reading the disorder that otherwise stays hidden.